particle-iot/docs/src/content/reference/ios.md

 Be sure to replace `YourAppName` with your project name.

 ### Additional reference
 For additional reference check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) for full coverage of `SparkDevice` and `SparkCloud` functions and member variables.
-In addition you can consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
+In addition you can consult the JavaDoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
 If Particle iOS Cloud SDK is integrated in your Xcode project you should be able to press `Esc` to get an auto-complete hints for each cloud and device method.

 ### Installation

-#### Cocoapods
+#### CocoaPods

 Particle iOS Cloud SDK is available through [CocoaPods](http://cocoapods.org).
-Cocoapods is an easy to use dependency manager for iOS.
+CocoaPods is an easy to use dependency manager for iOS.
-You must have Cocoapods installed, if you don't then be sure to [Install Cocoapods](https://guides.cocoapods.org/using/getting-started.html) before you start:
+You must have CocoaPods installed, if you don't then be sure to [Install CocoaPods](https://guides.cocoapods.org/using/getting-started.html) before you start:
 To install the iOS Cloud SDK, simply add the following line to your Podfile on main project folder:

 ```ruby
 pod "Spark-SDK"
 ```

 and then run `pod update`.
-A new `.xcworkspace` file will be created for you to open by Cocoapods, open that file workspace file in Xcode and you can start interacting with Particle cloud and devices by adding `#import "Spark-SDK.h"`. (that is not required for swift projects)
+A new `.xcworkspace` file will be created for you to open by CocoaPods, open that file workspace file in Xcode and you can start interacting with Particle cloud and devices by adding `#import "Spark-SDK.h"`. (that is not required for swift projects)

 #### Support for Swift projects

-*Applies to Cocoapods dependency only:*
+*Applies to CocoaPods dependency only:*
 To use iOS Cloud SDK from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/).
 For a detailed step-by-step help on integrating the Cloud SDK within a Swift project check out this [Particle community posting](https://community.particle.io/t/mobile-sdk-building-the-bridge-from-swift-to-objective-c/12020/1).